 Turtle House has been supported by various Foundations, community and public institutions, and individuals, and through our annual fundraising concert – ‘Open to the World: A Musical Journey’.

-Trinity-St. Paul’s United Church, Laidlaw Foundation, United Way of Toronto, McLean Foundation, Toronto Arts Council and 736 Outreach Corporation, and Ontario Arts Council: Artists in Communities and Schools Projects (AICS).
+Trinity-St. Paul’s United Church, Laidlaw Foundation, United Way of Toronto, McLean Foundation, Toronto Arts Council, 736 Outreach Corporation, and Ontario Arts Council: Artists in Communities and Schools Projects (AICS).

 Mission, Vision & Values

 Turtle House Art/Play Centre is a unique art-based organization in Toronto, designed primarily for children and families from refugee backgrounds to explore their creativity, play, express themselves and make meaningful connections.

 Turtle House envisions and is dedicated to playing a vital role in building a Toronto where:

 refugees and immigrants are welcomed

 arts flourish in every neighbourhood and people are encouraged to explore their creativity

 resources exist to facilitate the healing of children and families from refugee backgrounds or those who have experienced conflict and trauma

 individuals and families connect with each other across cultures and build peaceful communities